Ioana-Stefan/OCR/README.md

 1. curl -X POST http://imagetotext.com/login -u email:password -> First send a request with you credentials in order to be authenticated and to receive a JWT
 2. curl -X POST -F 'file=@./image.jpg' -H 'Authorization: Bearer <JWT_TOKEN>' http://imagetotext.com/upload -> Send a request with a file and the received JWT
 3. curl --output -X GET -H 'Authorization: Bearer <JWT_TOKEN>' http://imagetotext.com/download?fid={fid_received_in_the_email} -> After receiving the email send a request using the fid to download the text file.

+Monitor:

+For basic monitoring you can use Minikube's cluster dashboard by running **minikube dashboard** and opening the link in your web browser.